JayL33z/SOC-Case-Studies/001/README.md

 ### 2.4.
 Recovery
 After iteratively investigating, containing and eradicating, once there is strong confidence that the root cause and any attacker's traces of the incident are no longer present, system owners work with IR to bring securely systems and services back online.
-For example, end the endpoint containment of the affected system, renable the affected system administrator's user account etc.
+For example, release of the affected system from containment, renable the affected system administrator's user account etc.

 ## 3. Lessons Learned<a id='lessons-learned'></a>
 The lessons learned are structured in a format to address the stakeholder's key concerns.